The Average Return on the Dow Jones During Its Lifetime

-Corporate earnings and economic indicators influence Dow returns.
+Corporate earnings and economic indicators influence Dow Jones yearly returns.
 Companies make money when interest rates and inflation are low, and when employment and spending levels are high.
 Conversely, rising interest rates and high unemployment lead to declining profits, which lead to lower stock market returns.
-Global economic and geopolitical events can also affect Dow returns because of the increasingly global and interconnected nature of businesses and financial markets.
+Global economic and geopolitical events can also affect the Dow Jones today because of the increasingly global and interconnected nature of businesses and financial markets.

 Active investing involves picking individual stocks at bargain prices and trying to outperform benchmark indexes, such as the Dow Jones.
-If you do not have time to research and monitor individual stocks, you can buy index mutual funds and exchange-traded funds that track various market indexes.
+If you do not have time to research and monitor the Dow Jones average rate of return or individual stocks, you can buy index mutual funds and exchange-traded funds that track various market indexes.
 These funds do not have high fees and expenses, because the fund managers do not have the same research trading expenses as do the management of actively managed funds.
 For example, the Dow Jones Industrial Average ETF -- ticker symbol "DIA" on the New York Stock Exchange -- will have virtually the same annual return as the Dow index, and you can trade it just like any other stock.

 Based in Ottawa, Canada, Chirantan Basu has been writing since 1995.
 His work has appeared in various publications and he has performed financial editing at a Wall Street firm.
 Basu holds a Bachelor of Engineering from Memorial University of Newfoundland, a Master of Business Administration from the University of Ottawa and holds the Canadian Investment Manager designation from the Canadian Securities Institute.